Frequently Asked Questions

 How can hospitals or research institutions partner with Hapchot?

-Yes, AI4Deep is available for research collaborations with qualified medical institutions and research organizations.
+Yes, Hapchot is available for research collaborations with qualified medical institutions and research organizations.
 Collaborative opportunities include validation studies, clinical trials, and technology development partnerships.
 Contact Hapchot to discuss potential research collaboration opportunities.

 What is the timeline for availability and commercial launch?

-AI4Deep is currently in the R&D phase with validation studies ongoing.
-The Surgical Training platform (AI4Deep Lab) is planned for availability in 2026.
-The timeline for regulatory approval (FDA/CE mark) and commercial launch of the clinical modules depends on successful completion of clinical trials and regulatory review processes.
+Hapchot is currently in the R&D phase with validation studies ongoing.
+The timeline for regulatory approval (FDA/CE mark) and commercial launch depends on successful completion of clinical trials and regulatory review processes.

 Medical Disclaimer